spryker/spryker-docs/docs/acp/user/develop-an-app/develop-an-app.md

 {% endinfo_block %}

-Now, you have done the groundwork that enables you to develop an App.
-You created a new repository that contains the boilerplate code for almost any App you’d like to build.
+Now, you have done the groundwork that enables you to develop an app.
+You created a new repository that contains the boilerplate code for almost any app you’d like to build.

-### Setp validation
+### Validation

 Make sure that the project is cloned properly and has no uncommitted files.

 ## 3. Start the local development environment

-To start the local development environment, you need to boot and up your environment.
+To start the local development environment, you need must boot and up your environment.
 Do the following:

 1. Clone Spryker Docker SDK to the project directory: